dm248/dm248.github.io/posts/20210528_double_XOR.md

 terms went into the XOR average $$\bar c$$, some $$k$$ of which were 0, while $$(n-k)$$ of which gave 1.
-The probability for the underlying ptxt bit XOR values to be 0 is $$P_{same}$$. *Assuming* that these represented $$n$$ independent measurements, the probability for getting $$k$$ zeroes and $$(n-k)$$ ones, in the particular order, is
+The probability for the underlying ptxt bit XOR values to be 0 is $$P_{same}$$. *Assuming* that these represented $$n$$ independent measurements, the probability for getting $$k$$ zeroes and $$(n-k)$$ ones, in whatever particular order, is

 $$P_{keep} = P_{same}^k (1 - P_{same})^{n - k} \ .$$